 After using various Apple products over the years I’ve run into loads of technical difficulties.
 And some of these products even had some defects.
 Although, Apple’s warranty is complicated it has always come in handy.
 After perusing through various official Apple documents, I found that:

-Apple warranties are applicable only to Apple products purchased from Authorized stores or retailers.
-The Apple warranty is valid for a year and is applicable only to Apple products in their original packaging.
+Apple warranties apply only to Apple products purchased from Authorized stores or retailers.
+The Apple warranty is valid for a year and applies only to Apple products in their original packaging.
 Only defects and issues with the workmanship are covered by the warranty.
 Cosmetic damage and other issues need to be paid for by the user.

 Types of Apple Warranty